 The history of metallurgy in southern Africa dates back at least 1800 years.
-The prospecting for and mining of metal ores (like green malachite, red cuprite, blue azurite, and black magnetite), together with the technologies of smelting and smithing, spread rapidly through farming communities south of the Kunene and Zambezi Rivers.
-While the art of working metals (smithing) was widely practiced in sub-Saharan Africa, the recovery of metal from ore (smelting) remained a specialist craft, guarded by the initiated and governed by taboos.
+The prospecting for and mining of metal ores (stones like green malachite, red cuprite, blue azurite, and black magnetite) together with the technologies of smelting and smithing spread rapidly through sub-Saharan farming communities.
+While the art of working metals (smithing) was widely practiced in Africa south of the Kunene and Zambezi Rivers, the recovery of metal from ore (smelting) remained a specialist craft, guarded by the initiated, and governed by taboos.

 The smelting of metal involved a series of consecutive stages.
-Firstly, ore was collected from surface outcrops and shallow open-cast pits, or was extracted from below the ground through mineshafts dug with iron hoes and digging sticks.
-It was then cleaned and concentrated using hammer stones to crush the parent rock.
-Slow-burning charcoal was made using suitable hardwoods like camel thorn, umbrella thorn, or knob thorn acacia trees and, where available, from mopane or protea trees.
+Firstly, ore was collected from surface outcrops and shallow open-cast pits or was extracted from below the ground through mineshafts dug with iron hoes and digging sticks.
+It was then cleaned and concentrated using dolerite hammerstones to crush the parent rock.
+Slow-burning charcoal was made using suitable hardwoods (camel thorn, umbrella thorn, or knob thorn acacia trees and, where available, mopane or protea trees).
 A flat bowl or low shaft furnace was constructed using clay and soil from white ant hills.
-Without the height needed to generate sufficient natural draft, these small furnaces were built with clay pipes or tuyeres through which air was blown to increase the temperature during the smelt.
-This was done using bag bellows made of animal hides and drum bellows carved from wood; with nozzles oftentimes made of animal horn.
+Without the height needed to generate sufficient natural draft, these small furnaces were built with clay pipes (tuyeres) through which air was blown to increase the temperature during the smelt.
+This was done using bag bellows made of animal hides and drum bellows carved from wood, with nozzles oftentimes made of animal horn.
 The tuyeres were flared at the ends and the nozzles of the bellows were held in place with wooden pegs and large stones.
 Occasionally, taller natural draft furnaces were constructed with many more tuyeres that were larger in diameter.
 With the necessary heat achieved, the prepared copper and iron ore melted.
-The resulting crude copper was then resmelted in potsherd crucibles placed inside refining furnaces and the liquid copper was poured into clay moulds lined with powdered ash; or in the case of smelted iron, the metal bloom was refined in smithing hearths and beaten into usable metal.
+After smelting, crude copper nodules were recovered from the dust and slag and hammered into bangles or were resmelted in potsherd crucibles placed inside refining furnaces and the resulting liquid copper then poured into clay moulds lined with powdered ash.
+In the case of smelted iron, the metal bloom was refined in smithing hearths and beaten on stone anvils into usable metal.

-The mining of metal ores by early African farming communities had far reaching social and economic implications.
+The mining of metal ores by early African farming communities had far reaching economic and social implications.
 Mining was labour intensive.
 Specialised centers of production formed around the best mineral deposits.
-Some of these deposits lay in unhealthy, inhospitable regions like the hot, infertile lowveld, an area plagued by mosquitoes, ticks, and tsetse flies (the vectors for malaria, tick fever, and sleeping sickness).
-Trade networks developed around isolated mines (like Musina and Phalaborwa) allowing for the exchange of product for produce.
-Iron, essential for making farming implements, hunting weapons like assegai (spear) tips and arrowheads, and copper, for making objects of adornment, art, and ritual, could be exchanged for cattle, sorghum, and millet, produce that was limited by fly and fever.
-Local and regional trade in iron, copper, farmed grains, dried fish, animal hides, salt, and honey connected neighbouring communities, bringing together hunters, herders, foragers, and farmers.
+Some of these deposits (such as those of Phalaborwa mined from AD 700 – 1900 and Musina mined from AD 900 – 1500) lay in unhealthy regions; in areas that were plagued by mosquitoes, ticks, and tsetse flies (the transmitters of malaria, tick fever, and sleeping sickness).
+Trade networks developed around isolated mines allowing for the exchange of product for produce.
+Iron, important for making farming implements and hunting weapons like arrowheads and assegai (spear) tips, and copper for making objects of adornment, art, and ritual could be exchanged for cattle, sorghum, and millet, produce that was limited by fly and fever.
+Regional trade in iron, copper, mined pigments (including ochres and dark manganese oxides), farmed grains, dried fish, animal hides, salt, and honey connected neighbouring communities, bringing together hunters, herders, foragers, and farmers.

-With the rise of centralised states and empires in southern Africa, trade networks based on bartering were replaced with state-sponsored, tribute-based exchange systems.
-Political authority within growing urban settlements was largely founded on livestock wealth (measured in heads of cattle) and on the ability of the powerful to control rain-making rituals.
+With the rise of centralised states and empires in Southern Africa, trade networks based on bartering were replaced by state-sponsored, tribute-based exchange systems.
+Political authority within growing urban settlements was largely founded on livestock wealth (who had the most cattle) and on the ability of the powerful to control rain-making rituals.
 Members of the ruling elite sought to expand their power by opening up ever more extensive trading networks in the African interior.
-By the early centuries of the second millenium AD/CE, trade routes had spread to the East African coast and stretched across the Indian Ocean.
-Centers of commerce like Mapungubwe and Great Zimbabwe exported gold, ivory, leopard skins and rhinoceros horn in exchange for luxury goods like Near and Far Eastern glazed ceramics, glass beads and brightly coloured cloth, funding the local building of monumental stone architecture that created legitimacy for an ever-more exclusionary political elite and provided justification for hereditary privilege and royal succession.
+By the early centuries of the second millenium AD, trade routes had spread to the East African coast and had stretched out across the Indian Ocean.
+Southern African centers of commerce like Mapungubwe and Great Zimbabwe exported gold, ivory, leopard skins and rhinoceros horn in exchange for luxury goods like Near and Far Eastern glazed ceramics, glass beads and brightly coloured cloth, funding the local building of monumental stone architecture that created legitimacy for an ever-more exclusionary political elite and provided justification for hereditary privilege and royal succession.

 Arab Dhows, Chinese Junks, and Monsoon Trade Winds

 East Africa has a rich and ancient history.
-The seasonal monsoon winds that blew (and still blow) up and down its coastline and back and forth across the warm Indian Ocean allowed for the free movement of goods and people throughout the region.
-In the months from December to March, the gentle northeast monsoon winds transported traders from India and Arabia to Africa, in large wooden dhows with matted lateen (triangular) sails and frayed rigging made of plaited palm leaves and coconut fiber, and the more violent southwest monsoon winds that built up in April and tailed off in September returned them.
-Dhow sailors navigating the emerald waters of east Africa used the sun and the night skies to plot their courses.
-Along East Africa’s bone-white sand beaches, and on many of her palm-covered islands, coastal trading centers with whitewashed walls and magnificently carved dark ebony and teak hardwood doors welcomed traders and travellers from afar.
-Port cities like Kilwa, Lamu, Malindi, Mombasa, Pate, Pemba, Sofala, and Zanzibar competed with one another to provide the best hospitality, merchandise and trade terms to visiting merchants from foreign lands.
+The seasonal monsoon winds that blew up and down its coastline and back and forth across the warm Indian Ocean allowed for the free movement of goods and people throughout the region.
+In the months from December to March, the gentler northeast monsoon winds transported traders from India and Arabia to Africa in large wooden dhows with matted lateen (triangular) sails and frayed rigging made of plaited palm leaves and coconut fiber and the more violent southwest monsoon winds that built up in April and tailed off in September returned them.
+East Africa’s bone-white sand beaches and palm-covered islands were home to coastal trading centers with whitewashed walls and brightly painted, intricately carved ebony and teak hardwood doors that welcomed traders and travellers from afar.
+Port cities like Kilwa, Lamu, Malindi, Mombasa, Pate, Pemba, Sofala, and Zanzibar competed with one another to provide the best hospitality, merchandise, and trade terms to visiting merchants sailing over emerald waters from distant lands.

-Along the coast from what is now Somalia to Mozambique, Swahili city-states with palaces, mosques, and bath houses built of carved coral and cut stone and plastered with bright white coral lime offered shelter to buyers and sellers from many nations.
-Market places were filled with coffee-coloured Abyssinians, dark Zanjians, pale Circassians, black Nubians, and Banyan merchants dressed in ivory-white dhotis; Africans, turbaned Arabs, Persians, and Indians with long beards and braided hair.
+Spread out along the coast from what is now Somalia to Mozambique, Swahili city-states with palaces, mosques, and bath houses built of carved coral and cut stone and plastered with bright white coral lime offered shelter to buyers and sellers from many different nations.
+Marketplaces were filled with coffee-coloured Abyssinians, dark Zanjians, pale Circassians, black Nubians, and Banyan merchants dressed in ivory-white dhotis; Africans, turbaned Arabs, Persians, and Indians with long beards and braided hair.
+Merchant-adventurers and traders met under the shade of coconut palms and mango trees, on verandahs and terraced courtyards, and in walled pleasure gardens full of tamarind trees, peacocks, and tamed guinea fowl with wild spots.

-Merchants and traders met under the shade of coconut palms and mango trees, on verandahs and terraced courtyards, or in walled pleasure gardens full of tamarind trees, peacocks, and tamed guinea fowl.
-Seated on stone baraza benches that lined the streets of entrepots like Zanzibar, they shared stories and exchanged products from distant lands.
-Double-ended East African dhows, built entirely of local materials with hulls made of wooden boards stitched and sewn together and sails made of woven raffia, were laden with trade goods and sent up and down the coast in search of ivory and gold.
-Smaller than ocean-faring dhows, their flexible construction made them particularly well suited to coastal conditions, capable of withstanding frequent strandings on coral reefs and repeated moorings on sandy beaches where shallow waters and receding tides allowed cargos to be loaded and offloaded with ease.
+Seated on stone baraza benches that lined the streets of coastal entrepots like Kilwa and Zanzibar, travellers and traders shared stories and exchanged products from distant places.
+Double-ended East African dhows, built entirely of local materials (with hulls made of wooden boards stitched and sewn together and with sails made of woven raffia) were laden with trade goods and sent up and down the coast in search of ivory, ambergris, and gold.
+Smaller than ocean-faring dhows, and with a more flexible hull, African dhows were particularly well suited to coastal conditions, capable of withstanding frequent strandings on coral reefs and repeated moorings on sandy beaches where shallow waters and receding tides allowed cargos to be loaded and offloaded with ease.

 The regional networks that underpinned this coastal traffic were focused on three centers of commerce in the African interior, each a couple of hundred miles from the next.
-They were Mapungubwe in the far north of what is now South Africa, Great Zimbabwe in modern Zimbabwe, and Ingombe Ilede situated on the southern extremity of the Zambian copper belt.
-Mapungubwe, Great Zimbabwe, and Ingombe Ilede all traded copper internally, the first sourced from Musina, the second its own and possibly also that from surrounding deposits, and the last from the mines at Urungwe.
+These were Mapungubwe, at the confluence of the Sashe and Limpopo rivers in the far north of what is now South Africa, Great Zimbabwe, in modern Zimbabwe, and Ingombe Ilede, situated on the southern extremity of the Zambian copper belt.
+Mapungubwe, Great Zimbabwe, and Ingombe Ilede all traded copper internally, the first sourced from Musina, the second its own and possibly also that from surrounding deposits, and the third from the mines at Urungwe.
 Forged in the crucible of this African copper trade, all three were to play important roles in the extended trade routes that transported exotic goods back and forth across the Indian Ocean.

 The Arrival of Traders from the West